nathanbuchar/hapi-glee/README.md

 # hapi-route-scope [![Build Status](https://travis-ci.org/nathanbuchar/hapi-route-scope.svg?branch=master)](https://travis-ci.org/nathanbuchar/hapi-route-scope)

-Don't want `/docs` to show up on production? use `hapi-route-scope`! `hapi-route-scope` allows you to specify environment scopes for your routes with ease.
+Don't want `/docs` to show up on production? use `hapi-route-scope`! `hapi-route-scope` allows you to specify environment-specific scopes for your routes with ease.

 ### Install